Basic ETIAS visa waiver requirements

 - United Kingdom

 ETIAS or Schengen visa?

-At the moment, nationalities who cannot enter the Schengen Area visa-free (ETIAS) need to apply for a Schengen Visa.
-They can be obtained in embassies and consulates of any Schengen member state.
+At the moment, nationalities who cannot enter the Schengen Area visa-free need to apply for a Schengen visa.
+These visas can be obtained in embassies and consulates of any Schengen member state.

-As a general rule, travelers must apply for a visa at a consulate where they legally reside and meet the Schengen visa requirements.
-As part of the application it is necessary to state which country or countries you intend to visit and for how long.
+As a general rule, travellers must apply for a visa at a consulate where they legally reside and meet the Schengen visa requirements.
+As part of the application, it is necessary to state which country or countries they intend to visit and for how long.
 Applications cannot be submitted more than three months before a trip to the Schengen Area.